pf_iceberg

 Scope 1: Emissions generated by sources controlled by Society, such as an airline emitting exhaust gases;

-Scope 2: Emissions that are created by the generation of the electricity or heat necessary for the company to sell its main products or provide its main services;
+Scope 2: Emissions that are created by the generation of the electricity or heat needed by the company to sell its main products or provide its main services;

 Scope 3: all indirect emissions that are not covered by Scope 1 and 2 that occur in the value chain of the reporting company, including upstream and downstream emissions, particularly for sectors with a high impact on climate change and its mitigation.